upscalesoftware/http-server-skeleton/README.md

 ## Performance

-The project is powered by the lightweight [HTTP server engine](https://github.com/upscalesoftware/http-server-engine) focused on speed and minimalism.
+The project is powered by the lightweight [HTTP server engine](https://github.com/upscalesoftware/http-server-engine) committed to speed and minimalism.

 ## License